bujakkristijan/food-ordering-app/README.md

 ![empty-cart-logged-in](https://github.com/bujakkristijan/food-ordering-app/assets/76042091/13374910-a4f4-450b-bc70-f5ba6ea53977)

 Logged-in users can track their active orders (IN PREPARATION and ORDERED status) clicking on My active orders tab.
-Final orders with IN DELIVERY status will be visible clicking on Order history tab.
+Final orders with IN DELIVERY status will be visible clicking on My order history tab.

 ![my-active-final-orders-logged-in-user](https://github.com/bujakkristijan/food-ordering-app/assets/76042091/a966cc39-c551-45a4-b080-8164112167b2)